 Who would have thought there would ever be picture books about the Pride Flag and Stonewall riots?
 Rob, how did you come up with the brilliant idea for Pride: The Story of Harvey Milk and the Rainbow Flag and Stonewall: A Building, an Uprising, a Revolution?

 Rob Sanders: You’re right, picture books about the Pride Flag and the Stonewall Uprising probably wouldn’t have been published even five years ago.
-So, it’s extraordinary to see them and an ever-growing number of LGBTQ+ themed picture books being published, in libraries, and on bookstore shelves.
+So, it’s extraordinary to see them and an ever-growing number of LGBTQIA+ themed picture books being published, in libraries, and on bookstore shelves.

 I know the exact moment I was inspired to write Pride.
 It was the evening of June 26, 2015, the night of the SCOTUS marriage equality decision.
 As I watched the news coverage that evening, I—along with everyone else—was amazed when the North Portico of the White House was washed in the colors of the rainbow flag.
 Do you remember that?
 It was an emotional moment.